XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/index.js", language="js") }}

-In the code above, we imported the `getWalletDetails` and `getLedgerDetails` functions from the get-wallet-details.js and get-ledger-details.js files respectively.
-Added event listners to the buttons for redirection.
-Used the `setInterval` method to call the getLedgerDetails function every 4 seconds.
-(Note: The ledger's estimate close time is 4 seconds, so we are calling the function every 4 seconds to get the latest ledger details.
-This can be adjusted according to your needs.)
+In the code above we rendered the wallet and ledger details using the information we got earlier in `get-wallet-details.js` and `get-ledger-details.js`.
+In order to make sure we have up to date data, we call the `getLedgerDetails` function every 4 seconds, as that's about how long it takes for a ledger to close on mainnet.

+The one other thing we do here is add two buttons - one to send XRP and one to view the transaction history of our account.
+They won't work just yet - we'll have to add those implementations next.

 Up next we need to update the HTML and CSS for the home page to give it the XRPL-look and feel.